 • Is a member of the Federation of Exchange Accommodators (FEA) and follows its strict Code of Ethics

-• Provides stability as a second generation Qualified Intermediary since 1990.
+• Provides stability as a family‐owned and operated Qualified Intermediary since 1990.

 Separate Bank Accounts

-A separate FDIC insured bank account is established for each exchange.
-These separate accounts provide maximum security and visibility of the individual exchanger’s funds.
-Exchangers can view the funds in the separate bank escrow account at any time by accessing the bank’s anytime on-line system.
+A separate segregated FDIC-insured bank account is established for each exchange, providing maximum security and visibility of the individual exchanger’s funds.
+Exchangers can view the funds in the separate bank escrow account anytime via the bank’s online system. **

 Errors and Omissions Liability Insurance